 - Replace links to the source rules in the runbooks, web actions, and other rules with the links to the replacement rules.

 - Create a report with migrated rules, list runbooks web actions and rules where links were replaced, and list unsupported or obsolete settings.

 Also, it is possible to do the following:

-- Add prefix to the source rule names.
+- Add prefixes to the source rule names.